-The use of pre-approved pesticides or herbicides and responsible soil and water management practices can, in turn, result in improvements in cotton yields as well as replenished water reserves and regenerated soil.
+The theories of change underlying the organic farming certification and the producer-level licensing provided by BCI suggest that sustainable farming practices require the use of pre-approved pesticides or herbicides - pesticides should be registered with the relevant regulatory authority and pesticides listed by the Stockholm Convention on Persistent Organic Pollutants are prohibited (BCI, 2013).
+Furthermore, licensed farmers are required to use responsible soil and water management techniques.
+The use of preapproved pesticides or herbicides and responsible soil and water management practices can, in turn, result in improvements in cotton yields as well as replenished water reserves and regenerated soil.
 These improvements can then lead to an increase in farm income, increased take-up of sustainable water and soil conservation techniques, improved status of women, and improved health of the households practicing sustainable farming (Altenbuchner et al., 2014; Altenbuchner, et al., 2017; Bachmann, 2011; Eyhorn et al., 2005).
 However, achieving these outcomes requires sufficient knowledge of farmers about the benefits of adopting organic farming practices or farming practices recommended by BCI and sufficient incentives to adopt these practices.

 The indicators of primary interest for the social impact assessment include: farm income, cotton profits, farm inputs, health outcomes, child labour, school attendance, status of women, and debt.
-These outcome indicators, which we present in Table 2, are based on the theories of change that AIR developed in consultation with the study Steering Committee composed of representatives from C&A, the C&A Foundation, Textile Exchange, BCI, and independent consultants.
+These outcome indicators, which we present in Table 2 below, are based on the theories of change that AIR developed in consultation with the study Steering Committee composed of representatives from C&A, the C&A Foundation, Textile Exchange, BCI, and independent consultants.